smapiot/piral/docs/specs/pilet-specification.md

 - Evaluation should be done via SystemJS.
 - Registration of the module by using `System.register`.
 - Supports transport via `link`.
+- Requires two arguments separated by a comma.
+- The first argument declares the global require reference.
-- Optionally uses a JSON serialized object as argument, which defines the shared dependencies from the pilet.
+- The second argument is a JSON serialized object, which defines the shared dependencies from the pilet.

 ### `v:x`